Joharjbe/P8/README.md

 _Selection_
 Locations selected in any visualisation will appear in the _Selection_ view.
 This part of the dashboard contains links to more information about these locations.

+#### JS and Python Connection

+As this project was required we implement a funtional conexion between javascrips, were all the d3 logic relays, and python.
+The user can interact with this biderectional conexion by this two functions:
+* def show_click_summary()
+* def show_click_timecurve()

+As you know our project pretends to help the user to find a place to visit in Peru, and this in vivo funtion helps to make an itinerary for lots of places, which the user had just click a second ago.
+(Demo in vevo)

 #### Complementary information
 ```